-I focus on the expansion of particularly influential interest groups-American Chambers of Commerce-into new foreign markets over the 20th and 21st centuries.
-AmChams are loosely affiliated with the U.S. Chamber of Commerce, the premier organization dedicated to the advancement of the policy interests of American firms and the U.S.'s largest lobbyist.
-14 Groups of firms operating abroad may decide to form a bilateral Chamber of Commerce (hereafter, an "AmCham") in order to focus on issues of relevance to the American business community in specific host states.
-Original data presented in Figure 1 shows that AmChams have proliferated widely since the mid-20th century; the number of states with an operating AmCham tripled between 1960 and 2000.
-15
+I focus on the expansion of a particularly influential interest group-the U.S. Chamber of Commerce-into new foreign markets over the 20th and 21st centuries.
+The U.S. Chamber of Commerce is the premier organization dedicated to the advancement of the policy interests of American firms; it has historically maintained close relationships with federal agencies (Werking, 1978), and it presently spends more on lobbying than any other organization in the country.
+In addition to its U.S. presence, groups of firms operating abroad may decide to form a bilateral Chamber of Commerce (hereafter, an "AmCham") in order to focus on issues of relevance to the American business community in specific host states.
+Original data presented in Figure 1 shows that these AmChams, loose affiliates of the U.S. Chamber, 20 have proliferated widely since the mid-20th century; the number of states with an operating AmCham tripled between 1960 and 2000.